 - The results of the census also determine how many votes each state gets in the Electoral College that officially elects the President.
 (There are a lot of things folks could say about the Electoral College and whether it should even exist, but as long as it does it’s important for states to get their fair share of representation there!)

 - State lawmakers use census data to redraw district boundaries, which not only affects our representation in Congress, it also affects our political power in states themselves.
 State legislatures have a huge impact on residents’ quality of life because so many of the laws that affect our daily lives come from our state and local governments.

 - Advocacy groups use census data to understand communities’ populations and needs, to detect trends that expose problems like environmental injustice, housing and employment discrimination, and health disparities, and to fight for adequate facilities and resources in our communities.

 With all this and more at stake, we simply can’t afford to not be counted.
-Please share this information with your family and friends so they can learn what’s at stake in the 2020 Census too, and so we can all get ready to rise up and be counted starting in March.
+Please share this information with your family and friends so they can learn what’s at stake in the 2020 Census too, and so we can all get counted this year.
 Together, we can ensure that our communities get the money and power we deserve.

 Timing references in this post have been updated as of May 5, 2020.